SamKelson/samkelson.github.io/src/projects/guitar_buddy.md

 #### ✅ Solution: Side Arm Pivots

 We introduced **additional pivots** where the center arms connect to the device's sides.
 These pivots allow the sides of the device to **remain parallel to the guitar neck**, ensuring accurate fret alignment and improving cross-guitar compatibility.
+Crucially, it allows the device to slide along the neck of the guitar.

 ![Side Arm Pivots](../assets/images/guitarBuddy/SideArmPivots.png)